 Once your house is dry you can decide where to attach all your creepy creatures.
 Notice in the picture how the ghosts and bats appear to be hovering over the house?
 This is because of the thin wire connecting the house and ghosts/bats.

 Let your imagination (and especially that of the children participating) go wild.
 You could add a whole graveyard out the front with black cats walking among the graves and a witches’ gathering around a steaming cauldron.
 The ideas are endless!

 Want more great Halloween crafts and recipes?
-Head on over to Kid Spot for some great inspiration.
+Head on over to my Pinterest board for some great inspiration.